mathigon/textbooks/content/exploding-dots/content.md

 ten-adic number system: all fractions that, in their reduced form, have a [denominator](gloss:denominator) that is a multiple of 2 or 5 (or both).
 You can fix this by allowing ten-adic numbers to have a finite number of decimal places.
-Now, every [rational number](gloss:rational-numbers) as a ten-adic equivalent._
+Now, every [rational number](gloss:rational-numbers) has a ten-adic equivalent._

 ---